Skip to content

 )

 That's it.
-BasePlugin handles session creation, retry logic, and default headers.
-Your plugin just needs to fetch data and yield DownloadItem objects.
+The Fetcher handles session creation, retries, default headers, and mapping request failures to ExtractionError.
+Your plugin just describes requests and yields DownloadItem objects.

-• self.url - The URL passed to extract()
+• self.url: the URL passed to the plugin

 What you implement: